uclchem/uclchem.github.io/website/docs/trouble-compile.md

 and then you'll find your files in `/mnt`.
 For example, your C: drive can be accessed via `cd /mnt/c`.
 With the above tools installed, you'll be able to follow our basic install instructions and run UCLCHEM via your Ubuntu installation.

 ## Mac Trouble
+The troubleshooting for macbooks is divided into troubleshooting for macbooks using x86 architectures (Intel) and apple silicon ARM (M1/M2).
+You can see which type of chip you have via About This Mac.
+### x86 Macs
 A problem Mac users commonly come across is that fortran codes compile but do not run because the gfortran libraries are not in the expected location.
 If you get an error like:
 ```
 Exception has occurred: ImportErrordlopen(/usr/local/lib/python3.9/site-packages/uclchemwrap.cpython-39-darwin.so, 2): Library not loaded: /usr/local/opt/gcc/lib/gcc/10/libgfortran.5.dylib   Referenced from: /usr/local/lib/python3.9/site-packages/uclchemwrap.cpython-39-darwin.so   Reason: image not found